lufyDev/Kafka-Implementation/README.md

 That's the power of event streaming.
 Independent, scalable, flexible.

-I've always believed in practical learning, so to get the gist, I built something small - Ran Docker Compose with Kafka + Zookeeper locally, created one topic with 3 partitions, a simple Node.js producer/consumer and watched messages streaming live on different terminals.
+I've always believed in practical learning, so to get the gist, I built something small - Ran Docker Compose with Kafka + Zookeeper locally (docker compose up -d), created one topic with 3 partitions, a simple Node.js producer/consumer and watched messages streaming live on different terminals.
 And wow, some things just clicked.

 Same key = same partition, always.
 Sent messages with odd/even keys.
 All odd messages landed in one partition, all even in another.
 Ordering guaranteed.
 No extra code.